 The Flower Fields grow a gorgeous flower known as the Tecolote Giant Ranunculus, which is one of the finest strains of ranunculus plants in the world.
 The ranunculus flower is native to Asia Minor and is a member of the buttercup family.
 This unique blossom also is known as a Persian Buttercup or Ranunculus Asiatic.

-I was completely enamored with the all beautiful flowers around me.
+I’m always enamored with the beautiful flowers around me when I walk through the flower fields.
 Pictures simply don’t do them justice!

 For over sixty years, the rolling hills of north San Diego County have been transformed into one of the most spectacular and coordinated displays of natural color and beauty anywhere in the world.

 The nearly fifty acres of Giant Tecolote Ranunculus flowers that make up the Flower Fields are in bloom every year from approximately early March through early May.
 The caretakers set side approximately five acres of the fields each year to grow specialty flowers.

 It’s interesting to note that at the end of the season, the flowers die back and produce seed for re-planting in the same fields for the next season.
 By allowing the plant to complete its life cycle, it helps to produce a more superior bulb crop.
 The caretakers told us that it helps to produce a more superior bulb crop.

 The gardeners also harvest the Flower Fields bulbs – tuberous roots, corms and rhizomes versions – every year and sell them at the Armstrong Garden Center on site and at other garden centers nationwide.
 You cans also find them for sale online at EasytoGrowBulbs.com.

 The best time to view the flowers is usually mid-March through Mid-April, with Easter being optimal time.
 We prefer to go first thing in the morning on a weekday when the crowds are lighter.
 As the day goes on, the Flower Fields start to get busy and it’s harder to catch a family photo with no one else in the background.